-It was at this moment that my deconstruction journey began, like yeast to bread working its way through the dough, this experience of love worked (continues to) its way through my life.
+It was at this moment that my deconstruction journey began, like yeast to bread working its way through the dough.
+This experience of love worked (continues to) its way through my life.
 Like stumbling into Alice’s rabbit hole of questions and doubts - confronting well-entrenched ideas about God and wrestling with an acute sense of cognitive dissonance.
 Nothing was off the table as I wrestled with my inherited Janus faced, fundamentalist god, twisted justice, sacred/retributive violence, what the heck were the scriptures, end-times theories, christian nationalism, work of the spirit, the sovereignty of God, the Omni's of God, how we are saved and do we even need to be saved, the idea of original sin and the list goes on.
-As I pulled at one thread another appeared - luring me deeper down the rabbit hole.
-Again, I write about the beginning stages in Becoming Love.
+As I pulled at one thread, another appeared - luring me deeper down the rabbit hole.
+Again, I write about the beginning stages of Becoming Love.

-I remember it was both an exhilarating and terrifying time - exhilarating because, with each question, I discovered new, exciting and intuitively confirming perspectives to things I realized didn’t make sense.
+I remember it was both an exhilarating and terrifying time - exhilarating because, with each question, I discovered new, exciting, and intuitively confirming perspectives to things I realized didn’t make sense.
 It was also terrifying because, especially early on, with each question and each step away from my evangelical/fundamentalist camp, the more I thought I was losing faith, further outside of the camp and still felt the twinges of the hooks of the institutionalized religious fear.
 My only anchor in those early days was the sense that I was safe in love.
 The person of Jesus was the one thing I could hold onto.
-My thinking about Jesus evolved but that kiss in my living room all those years ago was a life-giving tether.
+My thinking about Jesus evolved, but that kiss in my living room all those years ago was a life-giving tether.

 There were times I felt so angry and estranged from the christian culture of my small southern Alberta town, moreover with the overwhelming expression of western christianity.
 There were many moments I just wanted to say to hell with christianity because I could no longer identify with the god they seemed to worship.
 The often angry, vengeful tyrant they seemed to worship and live couldn’t be confused with the Abba of Jesus.